sheercoding/snort3-docker/README.md

 Test user case
 ==============
-1> create a '.env' in your local filesystem and indicate pcap_dir and pcap_filename by export
+1> create a '.env' in your local filesystem and indicate pcap_dir and pcap_filename by export like:
-        export pcap_dir=/root/xxxx
+- export pcap_dir=/root/xxxx
-        export pcap_filename=yyyy (without the '.pcap' suffix)
+- export pcap_filename=yyyy (without the '.pcap' suffix)

 2> make snort3-pcap